BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ## A top-level design: Blinky
 _In this example, we will create a circuit consisting of a LED and switch connected to a microcontroller._

-For now, you will be working directly in the `PoylmorphicBlocks` repository folder directly.
-In the future, we will improve the flow to allow adding `PolymorphicBlocks` as a package dependency.

-Start by opening `blinky_skeleton.py`, which is pre-populated with this skeleton code:
+Start by creating a `blinky.py`, and filling it with this skeleton code:

 ```python
 from edg import *